coughingmouse/Korean-Romanization/README.md

-# Mavse Korean Script Romanization
+# Deprecated Mavse Korean Script Romanization v0.0.0

+Soon going to be changed to a version that people would like more.
+This version will be preserved.

 Latin Transcription & transliteration System for Korean Scripts, made to be used.
 And a transliteration system more fit for old text.